SummaryRead the full fact sheet

 Ventricular septal defect

-The ventricles are the two lower pumping chambers of the heart.
+The ventricles are the 2 lower pumping chambers of the heart.
 Ventricular septal defect means there is a hole in the wall between the ventricles.
 This hole lets oxygenated and deoxygenated blood mix.

 Transposition of the great vessels